Crimea prepares for referendum under heavy military presence

 But considerable uncertainty surrounds the future of pro-Kiev Ukrainians should Crimea become a part of Russia and of the thousands of Ukrainian troops who have looked on helplessly as Russian forces take over.

-"All decisions on that are being made on a strategic level in Kiev," said a Ukrainian defense ministry official in Crimea, Vladislav Seleznyov.
-"We are trying to fulfill our duties here on the ground for now."
+"All decisions on that are being made on a strategic level in Kiev," said a Ukrainian defence ministry official in Crimea, Vladislav Seleznyov.
+"We are trying to fulfil our duties here on the ground for now."

 (Writing by Mike Collett-White; Editing by Angus MacSwan)